sedwards2009/extraterm/docs/issues.md

 Feature: Add a way to process command output based on the command line
 ======================================================================
-It would be nice if we could intergrate output formatting for certain commands in a flexible and configurable way.
+It would be nice if we could integrate output formatting for certain commands in a flexible and configurable way.

 TODO: Refactor the keyboard event handling